As the World Turns

 The show passed its 10,000th episode on May 12, 1995, and celebrated its 50th anniversary on April 2, 2006.
-On September 18, 2009, As the World Turns became the last remaining Procter & Gamble-produced soap opera for CBS after Guiding Light aired its final episode on the network.
+On September 18, 2009, As the World Turns became the last remaining Procter and Gamble-produced soap opera on television after Guiding Light had aired its finale three days earlier; it would hold this distinction until Beyond the Gates premiered on CBS on February 24, 2025.

 On December 8, 2009, CBS announced it was canceling As the World Turns after a run of almost 54 years due to low ratings.
-The show taped its final scenes for CBS on June 23, 2010, and with a dramatic storyline finale, its final episode on the network aired on September 17, 2010.
-Reruns of The Price Is Right, Let's Make a Deal, and The Young and the Restless took over the As the World Turns time slot between September 20 and October 15, 2010 for four weeks.
-On October 18, 2010, CBS replaced As the World Turns with a new talk show, called The Talk.
+The show taped its final scenes on June 23, 2010, and its final episode aired on September 17, 2010.
+Reruns of The Price Is Right, Let's Make a Deal, and The Young and the Restless took over the As the World Turns time slot between September 20 and October 15, 2010, for four weeks.
+On October 18, 2010, CBS replaced As the World Turns with a new talk show called The Talk.

 Premise

-As the World Turns was the creation of Irna Phillips, who, beginning in the 1930s, had been one of the foremost creators and writers of radio soap operas.
+As the World Turns was the creation of Irna Phillips, who beginning in the 1930s, had been one of the foremost creators and writers of radio soap operas.
 As a writer, Phillips favored character development and psychological realism over melodrama, and her previous creations (which included Guiding Light) were especially notable for placing professionals – doctors, lawyers, and clergy – at the center of their storylines.
 Phillips wrote: "As the world turns, we know the bleakness of winter, the promise of spring, the fullness of summer, and the harvest of autumn—the cycle of life is complete."

-And so it was with As the World Turns, with its slow-moving psychological character studies of families headed by legal and medical professionals.
+This was therefore shown in As the World Turns, with its slow-moving psychological character studies of families headed by legal and medical professionals.
 The personal and professional lives of doctors and lawyers remained central to As the World Turns throughout its run, and eventually became standard fare on many soap operas.
 Whereas the 15-minute radio soaps often focused on one central, heroic character (for example, Dr. Jim Brent in Phillips' Road of Life), the expanded 30-minute format of As the World Turns enabled Phillips to introduce a handful of professionals within the framework of a family saga.

 Phillips' style favored gradual evolution over radical change.
 Slow, conversational, and emotionally intense, the show moved at the pace of life itself – and sometimes even more slowly than that.
 Each new addition to the cast was done in a gradual manner and was usually a key contact to one of the members of the Hughes family.
 As such, the show earned a reputation as being quite conservative, though the show did showcase a gay male character in 1988.
 During the show's early decades, the content-related policies of its sponsor Procter & Gamble Productions may have contributed to the perception of conservatism.
-The household products-manufacturing giant typically frowned on storylines in which adultery and other immoral behavior went unpunished and, as late as the 1980s, characters from the primary families were still generally not allowed to go through with abortions.
+The household products-manufacturing giant typically frowned on storylines in which adultery and other immoral behavior went unpunished, and as late as the 1980s, characters from the primary families were still generally not allowed to go through with abortions.